OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 ## Nehemiah 7:26

-> the men of Bethlehem and Netophah, 188;
+> the people of Bethlehem and Netophah, 188;

 ## Nehemiah 7:27

-> the men of Anathoth, 128;
+> the people of Anathoth, 128;

 ## Nehemiah 7:28